12 Military Background Check Disqualifiers & Military Waiver Rules

 Does an Other Than Honorable Discharge Show Up in a Background Check?

 Who knows what information turns out in a background check?
-One would like to know: Does an other than honorable discharge show up in a background check?
+One would like to know: Will other types of military discharge apart from honorable ones appear on a background check?

 When it comes to military background checks, if an individual has been previously enlisted in the military, their entire military record will be present during the background check investigation.
 This will include information from previous investigations, disciplinary records as well as the circumstances of the individual’s discharge.